 Pro-tip: If you chose a spot near any eateries, keep in mind that the staff arrive early and they can get pretty loud in the kitchen.

 Freshen up (and loosen those stiff muscles) with a shower before your flight.
 Restrooms have free shower facilities in these locations: International Terminal, Floor 2 Arrivals and Floor 3 Departures; Domestic Terminal, Level 2 Central Area Terminal and the Central Area Satellite.
-Some pay-to-enter lounges also offer showers – see our Brisbane Airport Guide for locations.
+Some pay-to-use lounges also offer showers – see our Brisbane Airport Guide for locations.

 Food & Drink

 When you get the midnight munchies or need a coffee to stay awake, 24-hour food concessions are available.
 Do know that these eateries are outside of the main terminal, so they may be tricky to reach.
 Check out the Woolworths in the Skygate shopping area (free shuttle bus) and McDonald’s and Shell Coles in the nearby BNE Service Centre.
 Otherwise, stock up on food and water for the night before the in-airport eateries close.

 Security & Safety